xbo729/csharp-sdk/samples/README.md

 ### Anthropic Integration

-Located in `samples/anthropic`, this sample demonstrates integration with Anthropic's Claude API using mcpdotnet.
+Located in `samples/anthropic`, this sample demonstrates integration with Anthropic's Claude API using ModelContextProtocol.
 The example shows how to:
 - Configure an MCP client for use with Anthropic
 - Map between MCP protocol types and Anthropic SDK types
 - Handle tool invocations and responses

 ### Microsoft.Extensions.AI Integration

-Located in `samples/microsoft.extensions.ai`, this sample shows how to use mcpdotnet with Microsoft's AI SDK.
+Located in `samples/microsoft.extensions.ai`, this sample shows how to use ModelContextProtocol with Microsoft's AI SDK.
 It demonstrates:
 - Setting up an MCP client with MEAI
 - Mapping MCP tools to MEAI function calls
 - Handling streaming responses and tool invocations